-Much of the content on the Network can be viewed by all, but to present your profile, access some items, interact and post, and to set up alerts to content in areas that interest you, you first need to register on the platform.
-There are handy guides to getting started in the 'About the FEBS Network' channel and there is more introductory information on our 'Welcome' page.
+To present your profile on the FEBS Network, access 'community-exclusive' content, interact and post, and to set up alerts to new content in areas that interest you, you first need to register on the platform.
+There are handy guides to getting started in the 'About the FEBS Network' channel and there is more introductory information on our 'About the FEBS Network' page.
 Come and join the developing community!

 The FEBS Network Team